 ----- insert Figure 1 ------

 Just over half of the individuals in our sample were women (55.9%).
-In our sample 60.2% reported that they were in good health, 28.7% had moderate health problems and 11.2% had severe health problems.
+In our sample 60.2% had good health, 28.7% had moderate health problems and 11.2% had severe health problems.
 The majority was employed (83.7%), whereas 6.6% were on temporary or no benefits, and 9.7% on disability benefits (data not shown).
 Table 2 shows numbers and proportions in the different employment and benefit categories across years and health scores.
-It does not include data fom wave 1 and 2 in Denmark and 5 and 6 in Sweden as they are not used in the analysis.
+It does not include data from wave 1 and 2 in Denmark and 5 and 6 in Sweden as they are not used in the analysis.
 Not all years are included for both countries since the pain-component of the health variable is not comparable for some years , and those years are not needed for the analysis.
 In 2011, which is the only overlapping year, the employment rates were higher in Sweden than in Denmark across all levels of health status, but markedly higher for people with moderate health problems (87.1% in Sweden compared to 78.9% in Denmark) and with severe health problems (52.8% in Sweden compared to 42.6% in Denmark).

 --- insert Table 2 ---